Millions of Americans get injured at work every single year. And yet, not all of…

 The judge presiding over the case, San Francisco Superior Court Judge Curtis Karnow, had requested clarification of the specifics, which have now been provided.
 The settlement is to be discussed with the plaintiffs’ attorneys, with any amendments to be presented to the court for approval.

-It should be noted that, even where drivers opt in to the insurance, they could pursue certain claims, such as the unfair competitions claims included in Ghazi’s original suit.
+It should be noted that, even where drivers opt into the insurance, they could pursue certain claims, such as the unfair competition claims included in Ghazi’s original suit.

 Some of the worker’s compensation rejection reasons we commonly encounter are listed below, and we can help you whether the reason you were given is mentioned or not.

 If you have had a worker’s compensation claim rejected, for any reason, a Los Angeles worker’s compensation attorney could be your key to recovering the compensation you deserve.
 We have extensive experience in handling worker’s compensation claims of all kinds, meaning we have the skills required to achieve a successful outcome.